tothepoint-itco/htf-documentatie-2017/challenge-hardware.md

 ### Situation

 The data of every survivor is stored in servers on antartica.
 From all over the world people can search this list using filters to find the people they are looking for.
+Since new survivors are found once in a while, the list constantly changes.
-Unfortunately the link to the satellite went down.
-There will be a health-check query, once this health check finds the right output file, the uplink will be restored. antartica needs help for providing the query result in their filesystem so the satellite uplink will be fixed.
+To make sure that this server is always accessible, every couple of minutes there will be an automatic query.
+The result of this query will change since the list changes. antartica needs help for providing the query result in their filesystem so the satellite uplink stays.

 <img src="http://sms-teleport.com/wp-content/uploads/2014/07/Satellite-communications-with-earth-reflecting-574x350.jpg"/>